A step-by-step guide to organizing and running your own street food market or food truck event

 Even small events such as food and drink markets can take a lot of resources to organize and run.

-Just don’t try to organise a street food market all on your own.
+Just don’t try to organize a street food market all on your own.

 When organising and running any type of event you are going to need the relevant licences and permits.